semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_JOB\_ID

 The `SEMAPHORE_JOB_ID` environment variable holds the Job ID of the job that is being executed.
-It is the same value as is displayed in the output of the `sem get jobs` or the `sem get jobs --all` commands and is assigned by Semaphore 2.0.
+It is the same value that is displayed in the output of the `sem get jobs` or the `sem get jobs --all` commands and is assigned by Semaphore 2.0.